 What Could Go Wrong?

 While most uterine fibroids are benign, there is a small chance (less than 1 in 1,000) that the tumor could be a cancerous fibroid, called a leiomyosarcoma.
-Women with fibroids are also more likely to suffer from complications during pregnancy and delivery, so it’s essential that you talk to your doctor if you have fibroids and are pregnant or planning on becoming pregnant.
+Some women with fibroids experience complications during pregnancy and delivery, so talk to your doctor if you have fibroids and are pregnant or planning on becoming pregnant.
 In some cases, fibroids can cause infertility; however, other factors should be explored before fibroids are considered the cause of a couple’s infertility.
 Furthermore, when fibroids are thought to be the cause, many women can become pregnant after the fibroids are treated.

 What If I Think I Have Fibroids?

 How Can They be Treated?!
 You have options!
-Click this link: WHAT THE HECK ARE UTERINE FIBROIDS?
+Click this link: WHAT ARE UTERINE FIBROIDS?
 (PART II) #DrNita